Frequently Asked Questions

 Is there any gender bias in the Order?

 Not at all.
 Membership is divided almost equally between women and men, with there probably now being more women than men in the Order.
 And women and men are equally involved in the administration and direction of the Order.
+Members of the LGBTQIA community are also very welcome.

 Is there any gender bias in Druidry?